Teaching With Documents Lesson Plan:

 - Direct students to research the history of the NRA, especially the original legislation passed by Congress, the details of how the program was implemented in industry, and the agency's demise.
 Ask them to write answers to these questions: Were FDR's predictions correct?
 What eventually happened to the NRA?
 How is this an example of checks and balances in our system of government?

 The written document and photographs included in this project are from the Franklin D. Roosevelt Library in Hyde Park, NY.
-They are available online through Archival Research Catalog (ARC) Identifiers:
+They are available online through Online Catalog (OPA) National Archives Identifiers:

 This article was written by Linda Darus Clark, a teacher at Padua Franciscan High School in Parma, Ohio.